 The "do no significant harm" principle applies only to the underlying investments of the financial product that take into account the EU criteria for environmentally sustainable economic activities.
 The investments underlying the remaining portion of this financial product do not take into account the EU criteria for environmentally sustainable economic activities.
-The underlying investments of the financial product that take into account the EU criteria for environmentally sustainable economic activities.
-The underlying investments of the financial product that take into account the EU criteria for environmentally sustainable economic activities.
+The underlying investments of the financial product that take into account the EU criteria for environmentally sustainable economic activities economic activities.
+The underlying investments of the financial product that take into account the EU criteria for environmentally sustainable economic activities represent a minimum alignment commitment of 0% of investments.